 If your partner withdraws from time to time out of fear, don’t take it personally.
 They might be afraid that you will hurt them again.
 Allow them their space, communicate that you still support and love them.
 Ask them why they are withdrawing.
 Communicate how withdrawing makes you feel in a way that is not blaming.
 For example, I feel like I am not a priority, that I am being punished or that I don’t matter when you withdraw.

 Be a role model

 Model how you want to be treated.
 Be consistent in acts of love and patience.
 Speak kindly and assertively without aggression.
 Be the safe person they are looking for.

-Communication is always the first step to resolving pain and insecurities.
-If you need to set up an appointment with me please contact +852 2521 4668 or email email@example.com
+If you want to set up an appointment with me, please email email@example.com.

 Although I am a registered clinical psychologist with the Hong Kong Society of Counseling and Psychology, I am not a licensed psychologist or any other type of licensed therapist in the United States.
 The information I am providing here is educational and informational.
 This social media page does not provide professional advice, nor does it create a professional-client relationship or any other type of relationship between us.
 You should always consult your own licensed mental health professional before making any changes regarding your mental health.
 My goal is to educate, guide, consult, and empower you regarding your mental health journey.
 Always consult your licensed mental healthcare provider(s) and never disregard or delay medical advice based on information posted on this page or post.